prima-s/onlus-manager-test/README.md

 ## First App run

+Once downloaded the zip file (or cloned it) please change database data in [application-properties-file](backend/src/main/resources/application-properties.txt) application.properties according to yours.
-Inside the root directory, do a:
+Then from the root directory, do a:

 ```
 mvn clean install